PESIII23/f1-driving-style-analytics-tool/README.md

 ## My Contribution
 - Piloted the senior capstone project **a semester early**.
-- Built **driver telemetry analytics tool** using Python, Jupyter, Plotly, and Streamlit.
+- Built **driver telemetry analytics tool** using Python, Jupyter, Matplotlib, and Streamlit.
 - Implemented **clustering and anomaly detection models** to categorize driving styles and flag outlier laps.
 - Produced **insights on braking, throttle, and tire wear** patterns.
 - Laid foundation for future teams to extend analysis and integrate results into F1 workflows.